gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 A strong defense layer to restrict what resources the browser can load.

-- default-src 'self' — Everything must come from your own domain unless otherwise allowed.
+- **default-src 'self'** — Everything must come from your own domain unless otherwise allowed.
-- script-src 'self' 'unsafe-inline' — Scripts must come from your domain; inline scripts allowed (useful for Hugo/Cloudflare Pages but reduces strictness).
-- style-src 'self' 'unsafe-inline' — Same idea for stylesheets.
+- **script-src 'self' 'wasm-unsafe-eval' https://static.cloudflareinsights.com** — Scripts from your domain, WebAssembly compilation allowed, and Cloudflare Insights analytics.
+Note: `'wasm-unsafe-eval'` is only needed if you use WebAssembly-based tools like Pagefind for search functionality.
+While safer than `'unsafe-eval'`, it still allows some eval-like behavior.
+Remove it if you don't use WebAssembly for better security.
+- **style-src 'self' https://fonts.googleapis.com** — Stylesheets from your domain and Google Fonts CSS.
+Note: Remove `https://fonts.googleapis.com` if you're not using Google Fonts.
-- img-src 'self' data: — Images must come from your site or embedded as data URIs.
+- **img-src 'self' data:** — Images from your site or embedded as data URIs.
-- font-src 'self' data: — Fonts from your domain or data URIs.
+- **font-src 'self' data: https://fonts.gstatic.com** — Fonts from your domain, data URIs, or Google Fonts CDN.
+Note: Remove `https://fonts.gstatic.com` if you're not using Google Fonts.
+- **connect-src 'self' https://cloudflareinsights.com** — Network requests to your domain and Cloudflare analytics endpoints.
+Note: Both `static.cloudflareinsights.com` (for loading the script) and `cloudflareinsights.com` (for sending analytics data) are needed for Cloudflare Web Analytics.
+- **base-uri 'self'** — Prevents base tag hijacking attacks.
+- **form-action 'self'** — Forms can only submit to your own domain.
+- **frame-ancestors 'none'** — Prevents your site from being embedded in iframes (modern alternative to X-Frame-Options).
+- **object-src 'none'** — Blocks plugins like Flash and Java applets.
+- **upgrade-insecure-requests** — Automatically upgrades HTTP requests to HTTPS.

 ## Asset Caching for /css/\*